Why corporate banking instead of investment banking?

 Salary and Hours in Corp Banking

 There is no definite compensation range like there is for investment banking.
 For base pay, analysts earn around what investment banking analysts earn.
 The variance comes at the bonus, which depends on firm, location, and group performance.
 The range for analysts is $65-90k all in.
-Expect those numbers to increase at leastper year, and even more than that after a few years due to increased bonuses at the associate level.
+Expect those numbers to increase at least 10k per year, and even more than that after a few years due to increased bonuses at the associate level.

 Expect to put in 50 to 65 hours most weeks.
 During deal weeks, expect more.